 Improvement of parental care abilities through experience, or accumulation of resources

 These mechanisms are not mutually exclusive and are likely to have contrasting influences on offspring fitness.
-However, the relative importance of these different mechanisms of parental age effects are poorly understood as most previous research has either isolated only germ-line effects, or quantified both germ-line and environmental effects combined (but see Schroeder et al. 2015).
-To date, the age-related effects of parental germline, parental care, and parental environment have never been isolated and quantified within a single population observationally, without the manipulation of cross-fostering.
+However, the relative importance of these different mechanisms of parental age effects are poorly understood as most previous research has either isolated only germ-line effects, or quantified both germ-line and environmental effects combined.
+The exception to this is Schroeder et al. 2015, who…. blah….
+To date, natural age-related variation in the effects of parental germline, parental care, and parental environment have never been isolated and quantified within a single population.

 This is due to logistical constraints.
 Individuals of known-age parents need to be tracked throughout life.
 The parents need to be tracked until their death as well in order to differentiate associations between age and quality (i.e. selective (dis)appearance) from true effects of ageing.

 In cooperative breeders, the conditions of the social environment can also be associated with parental age if older parents are more likely to have more helpers.
-Recently, senescence of parental care with age have been shown to be buffered by increased helper presence in cooperative breeders (Berger et al. 2018; Hammers et al. 2019).
+Recently, senescence of parental care with age has been shown to be buffered by increased helper presence in cooperative breeders (Berger et al. 2018; Hammers et al. 2019).
 Investigating parental age effects in cooperative breeders can provide insight into the fitness benefits of the social structure and resulting effects on population demography and life-history.

 Superb fairy-wrens